Scattering Diagrams from Holomorphic Discs in Log Calabi-Yau Surfaces: Preliminaries

-\begin{example} Figure \ref{ex:firstA2} illustrated the first example of scattering diagrams.
+\begin{example} Figure \ref{ex:firstA2} illustrated the first example of consistent scattering diagram.
 It corresponds to the cluster algebra of type $A_2$.
-From the geometry perspective, the diagrams is given by the del Pezzo of degree 5 with a cycle of five $(-1)$-curves.
+From the geometry perspective, the diagrams is given by the del Pezzo of degree 5 with a cycle of five $(-1)$-curves which is indicated in \cite[Example 8.31]{GHKK}.

 \end{example}